 - Poor Driver Training and Truck Maintenance:

 Both commercial drivers and their transportation employers are legally bound to keep their vehicles properly maintained.
 However, they don’t normally do this because of the costs involved and the time it takes to maintain their trucks.
 They need to be “on the road, not in the shop,” (even though the latter is a legal requirement).So, when they fail to do this and a tragic accident occurs, the company is held liable for the considerable – and serious – damages.
 The LTCCS says that malfunctioning vehicles were responsible for 10 percent of all the truck wrecks they reviewed.
 Likewise, transport owners are required by the FMCSA to assure that their drivers are well-trained and in good health.
 But again, these same trucking companies fall behind in this obligation too.
 So what we have here is too many poorly maintained trucks being driven by too few truly experienced (and not altogether healthy) drivers.
 And that’s why this category is the fourth highest cause of truck wrecks.

 - Rushing to keep Schedule:

-Whether you were, or a family member was, injured due by a commercial vehicle; you may be entitled to full benefits and compensation.
+Whether you were, or a family member was, injured due to a commercial vehicle; you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.

 The attorneys at Kalra Law Firm are dedicated to getting all accident victims the compensation they deserve.
 Call our office now to speak with one of our experienced commercial truck wreck lawyers to represent you in your case.
 We offer a free initial consultation and will not charge unless we win your case.
 If you have any questions about your distracted driving accident, call our New York City and Queens accident lawyers today at (718) 897-2211. www.unionlawyer.com